A Screened List Of High-Quality Stocks - July 2020

 3. Cash Flow Conversion (CFC)

 "Cash is king" as the saying goes in finance and investing.
-To ensure that the businesses are generating returns in terms of real, hard cash instead of purely accounting-based earnings measures of returns, I compute the following CFC metric based on operating cash flow (NASDAQ:CFO):
+To ensure that the businesses are generating returns in terms of real, hard cash instead of purely accounting-based earnings measures of returns, I compute the following CFC metric based on operating cash flow (CFO):

 4. EBIT Margins